 · A new focuser and dioptre mechanism, like their other premium designs.

-In other ways the new SLC 15x56 looks conventional, with a stubby aluminium body and a conventional bridge, not an open one like the ELs.
+In other ways the new SLC 15x56 looks conventional, with a stubby body and a conventional bridge, not an open one like the ELs'.

 Body and Ergonomics

 The 15x56 SLC HDs are significantly shorter than the previous model and slimmer too.
-They are a compact pair of binoculars for their aperture, but still quite heavy at 1200g, perhaps because they still use aluminium not magnesium for the body.
+So they are a compact pair of binoculars for their aperture, but still quite heavy at 1200g (just 90g less than the pre-HD model), though the body is apparently now magnesium alloy.
 They have two-stage sculpted thumb cut-outs on the back to make them easy to hold.